rgazelot/ExcelBundle/README.md

 ### Finish !

 Congratulations !
 You have installed ExportBundle.
-Read the usage documentation for learn how use the service.
+Read the usage documentation for learn how to use the service.